 “Rape culture” is real, not a lie created to push a liberal feminist agenda.

 Some people hear the term “rape culture” and think of a society where all the women around them are just constantly being raped by men.

 But rape culture actually means living in a society that makes it hard for victims to speak up when they are harassed or assaulted.
-Rape culture means the acceptance of environments where young college boys are encouraged to sleep with as many girls as they want—even if some of the girls are extremely intoxicated or unconscious during the intercourse.
+Rape culture means the acceptance of environments where young college boys are encouraged to sleep with as many girls as they want-even if some of the girls are extremely intoxicated or unconscious during the intercourse.
+Rape culture is not understanding that silence is not consent.
 Rape culture is asking a victim of sexual assault, “Well, what were you wearing?”
-Rape culture is guys joking about “running a train” on a woman.
+Rape culture is guys joking about “running a train” on a woman, even if that woman did not give her consent to have sex with each man involved.
 Rape culture is when the accusations against successful college athletes are swept under the rug by the same administration that is supposed to protect all of its students.